actualbudget/docs/docs/experimental/custom-reports.md

 ## Saving a report

 A custom report can be saved by using the menu on the right-hand side.
 If a saved report is modified it is possible to either overwrite the existing report or save the changes as a new report.
+The same menu can be used to reset to default if you'd like to quickly return to your saved version.
+Otherwise if no action is taken, the changes will be automatically discarded when leaving the current report.

 ![](/img/reports/cr-save.png)